istio/istio.io/content/en/docs/concepts/traffic-management/index.md

 ### Envoy proxies

 Traffic in Istio is categorized as data plane traffic and control plane traffic.
-Data plane traffic refers to the data that the business logic of the workloads manipulate.
+Data plane traffic refers to the messages that the business logic of the workloads manipulate.
 Control plane traffic refers to configuration and control data sent between Istio components to program the behavior of the mesh.
 Traffic management in Istio refers exclusively to data plane traffic.